pegasystems/pega-helm-charts/charts/backingservices/README.md

 * Update the elasticsearch `version` value, or
 * Disable deploying elasticsearch by setting `srs.srsStorage.provisionInternalESCluster` to false.

+## Deploying SRS with Pega-provided busybox images
+The busybox image is required to deploy SRS.
+For clients who want to pull this image from a registry other than Docker Hub, they must tag and push their image to the registry, and then pull it by specifying `busybox.image` and `busybox.imagePullPolicy`.

 ### Configuration settings

 Configuration                       | Usage